mark-mcdermott/ruxtmin/README.md

 # Ruxtmin - Rails 7 Nuxt 2 Admin Boilerplate (With Active Storage Avatars)

 Nuxt 2 frontend, Rails 7 backend API and a simple implementation of Rail's Active Storage for uploading and displaying avatars.
+It uses bcrypt and jwt for backend auth and Nuxt's auth module for frontend auth.

 ## Requirements
 This readme uses a small custom bash command called [puravida](#user-content-puravida).